Far Eastern University: Heritage Buildings of FEU Manila Campus

-Nicanor B. Reyes Sr. Hall
+Nicanor Reyes Sr. Hall

-The Nicanor B. Reyes Sr. Hall, named after the founder of the FEU, is a long, low-rise U-shaped building facing Quezon Boulevard beside the Alfredo Reyes Hall.
-The building was constructed in 1939 by National Artist Arch.
-Pablo Antonio.
-The distinct character of the massive façade are the sets of protruded vertical volumes located on both ends of the structure.
+The Nicanor Reyes Sr. Hall, named after the founder, is a long, low-rise U-shaped building facing Quezon Boulevard beside the Alfredo Reyes Hall.
+The building was constructed in 1940 by National Artist Arch.
+Pablo Antonio Sr. The distinct character of the massive façade are the sets of protruded vertical volumes located on both ends of the structure.

 Attention to details is another design focus of the architecture of Pablo S. Antonio Sr. The heavy influence of Art Deco in his architectural style is seen even in transitional elements like the stairs.
 The outdoor stairs that joins the walkway at the second floor has layers of thin concrete slabs that swirl in waves above the rigid geometry of the handrail.
 The physical envelope of the building is one of the examples of classic Philippine Art Deco emphasizing the play on geometric forms.

+The NRH houses the university library and academic offices.

 Administration Building

-The FEU Administration Building was also designed by Arch.
-Antonio Sr. a decade after the Nicanor B. Reyes Sr. Hall.
+The Administration Building was also designed by Arch.
+Antonio Sr. a decade after the Nicanor Reyes Hall.
 It is located at the opposite end of the campus quadrangle that features a façade with geometric architectural details, horizontal windows, and a balcony that extends into a viewing deck at the second floor to observe the activities in the quadrangle.
-The Administration lobby has floor tiles made of Carrara Marble, the same material used by Michelangelo in his mother and child sculpture La Pieta and also used in New York's Grand Central Station.

 It houses the works of many known Filipino artists, most of them in the Art Deco era.
-One work is a mural done by Antonio Gonzales Dumlao, which conveys the university's mission; while Italian sculptor Francesco Ricardo Monti did a bas-relief on the lobby depicting the history of the Philippines.
-The Art Deco-inspired FEU Auditorium can be found inside the Administration Building.
-The FEU Auditorium is the Administration Building's centerpiece.
-It houses 1040 seats and occupies three floors of the four story building.
+One work is a mural done by Antonio Gonzales Dumlao, which conveys the university's mission; while Italian sculptor Francesco Riccardo Monti did a bas-relief on the lobby depicting the history of the Philippines.
+The Art Deco FEU Auditorium can be found inside the building, considered as its centerpiece.

 Art Deco features abound in the design of the Auditorium and include the gradual curves, the ribbed piers and geometric volumes and patterns.
 Above the orchestra section are star or diamond like patterns which also serve as lighting fixtures.
 Above the balcony are triangles which also serve as air conditioning ducts.
 These, together with the green and gold theme, and the subtle lettering of "FEU" under the boxes were all combined in a regal manner.
 The interior was restored in 2002-2003 and was also infused with new lighting, sound and video equipment.
 It was the only post-war venue with air-conditioning and a revolving stage.
-It used to be the Cultural Center of the Philippines in the 1950s given that all the foremost Filipino and foreign performers of the time performed there.
+It used to be the cultural center of the Philippines in the 1950s given that all the foremost Filipino and foreign performers of the time performed there.